EPDM rubber: Uses

 Relative to rubbers with unsaturated backbones (natural rubber, SBR, neoprene), rubbers with saturated polymer backbones, such as EPDM, exhibit superior resistance to heat, light, and ozone exposure.
 For this reason they are useful in external harsh environments.
 EPDM in particular exhibits outstanding resistance to heat, ozone, steam, and weather.
-It is an electrical insulator.
 As such, EPDM can be formulated to be resistant to temperatures as high as 150 °C, and, properly formulated, can be used outdoors for many years or decades without degradation.
 EPDM has good low-temperature properties, with elastic properties to temperatures as low as −40 °C depending on the grade and the formulation.

 EPDM is stable towards fireproof hydraulic fluids, ketones, hot and cold water, and alkalis.

-As a durable elastomer, EPDM is conformable, impermeable, and a good insulator.
+As a durable elastomer, EPDM is conformable, impermeable, and a good electrical insulator.
 Solid EPDM and expanded EPDM foam are often used for sealing and gasketing, as well as membranes and diaphragms.
 EPDM is often used when a component must prevent fluid flow while remaining flexible.
 It can also be used to provide cushioning or elasticity.
 While EPDM has decent tensile strength, its flexibility makes it inappropriate for rigid parts such as gears, shafts, and structural beams.

 It is used to create weatherstripping, seals on doors for refrigerators and freezers (where it also acts as an insulator), face masks for industrial respirators, glass run channels, radiators, garden and appliance hose (where it is used as a hose material as well as for gaskets), tubing, washers, O-rings, electrical insulation, and geomembranes.

 A common use is in vehicles, where EPDM is used for door seals, window seals, trunk seals, and sometimes hood seals.
 Other uses in vehicles include wiper blades, cooling system circuit hoses; water pumps, thermostats, EGR valves, EGR coolers, heaters, oil coolers, radiators, and degas bottles are connected with EPDM hoses.
 EPDM is also used as charge air tubing on turbocharged engines to connect the cold side of the charge air cooler (intercooler) to the intake manifold.
+When the refrigerant oil is synthetic, such as in the case of R-134a and PAG oil, EPDM orings can be used in air conditioning systems.